google/ads-api-report-fetcher/js/README.md

 #### Config files
-Besides passing options explicitly you can use config files.
+Besides passing options explicitly (see the root [README.me](../README.md) for full description) you can use config files.
 By default the tool will try to find `.gaarfrc` starting from the current folder up to the root.
 If found, options from that file will be used if they weren't supplied via command line.